cloud-ark/kubeplus/README.md

 ## Example

-To understand the working of KubePlus, let us see how a cluster admin can offer multi-tenant Wordpress service.
+To understand the working of KubePlus, let us see how a cluster admin can offer multi-tenant Wordpress service on their cluster collaborating with the Wordpress application provider team.

 ### Cluster admin actions